randym/axlsx/README.md

 **3. Custom Styles: With guaranteed document validity, you can style borders, alignment, fills, fonts, and number formats in a single line of code.
 Those styles can be applied to an entire row, or a single cell anywhere in your workbook.

 **4. Automatic type support: Axlsx will automatically determine the type of data you are generating.
-In this release Float, Integer, String and Time types are automatically identified and serialized to your spreadsheet.
+In this release Float, Integer, String, Date, Time and Boolean types are automatically identified and serialized to your spreadsheet.

 **5. Automatic and fixed column widths: Axlsx will automatically determine the appropriate width for your columns based on the content in the worksheet, or use any value you specify for the really funky stuff.